raphideb/kube/debian/README.md

 When everything is running, this setup uses over 16GB of memory.

-**Note on Swap:** Unlike the WSL version, these scripts are configured to allow swap to remain enabled on your system.
-Kubernetes will be configured with `--fail-swap-on=false` to permit running with swap active, which is useful for native Debian installations where you may want to preserve swap for other system processes.
+## Swap Handling

+**Note on Swap:**

+If swap is configured on the host, it will remain enabled for the host but disabled for Kubernetes pods when cgroup v2 is available.
+Otherwise, swap will be disabled on the host entirely.
+Requires Kubernetes v1.29 or higher.

 ## Installation
 This assumes that you have a working Debian installation and that you have downloaded all files into a directory.
 Everything can be executed as a normal user, sudo will be used where needed.